Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Introduction

-The resulting stack of microlocal perverse sheaves can be described by purely linear-algebraic data.
-Thus, by gluing together categories of perverse sheaves on toric varieties, we produce a description of the Fukaya category of $\mht_{(\parone,\tone)}$ as a category of modules for a certain quiver with relations $\cQ$.
-This quiver has one vertex for each chamber of $\Btor$ (with self-loops for the monodromies of the open torus of $\mathfrak{X}_i$), a pair of opposite edges for each facet shared by a pair of chambers, and the relations that the composition of one of these edge pairs is equal to monodromy around the corresponding toric divisor.
+These local categories of perverse sheaves can be described by purely linear-algebraic data, and the global category obtained by gluing these together can be described by combining this data into a quiver $\cQ_\parone$ together with relations in its path algebra.
+This quiver has one vertex for each chamber of $\Btor_\parone$ (with self-loops for the monodromies of the open torus of $\mathfrak{X}_i$), a pair of opposite edges for each facet shared by a pair of chambers, and the relations that the composition of one of these edge pairs is equal to monodromy around the corresponding toric divisor. \begin{itheorem} For $\parone\in T_\R^\vee$ generic, there is an equivalence of dg categories

-\begin{remark}As noted above, the above t-structure on $\Fuk(\mht_{(\parone,\tone)})$ is very useful for understanding SYZ mirror duality.
-In particular, the moduli of torus-like objects supported on SYZ fibers is in this context precisely the moduli space of $\cQ$-modules with dimension vector $(1,\ldots,1).$ \end{remark}
+between a category of microlocal sheaves on the Lagrangian skeleton $\LL_\parone$ and the dg category of modules for the quiver with relations $\cQ_\parone$ defined above (or described in more detail in Definitions \ref{def:perv-tor} and \ref{def:abstract-quiver}).
+Combining this with Theorem~\ref{thm:gps-main-intro}, we get an equivalence